aquarapid/vitess_examples/operator_backup_restore/backup_restore.md

    Lastly, note the backup policy section;  this allows the backup frequency and retention rules to be specified.
 The values provided above are also the default values if no values are specified.

+   Note that in this example we are using a single (default) backup location.
+   It is possible to define multiple backup locations, but each shard definition then needs to specify which location is to be used.
+In the simple case where there is only one location defined in the PSC, it is unnecessary to define this shard to backup location linkage.

 1. Deploy the PSC via the operator.
 After all the Vitess cluster pods come up (i.e. are in `Running` state), you can run a manual backup.